 The Department of Health and Human Services (DHHS) offers brochures to help providers understand the communication needs of the deaf.
 Interpreting is required when filling in medical history forms, scheduling appointments, as well as during routine checks of vital sign signs.
-Call the office at minimum one week prior to your appointment to request an interpreter.
+Call the office at disability services melbourne one week prior to your appointment to request an interpreter.
 If you have someone with hearing impairments, ask for them at the least one week prior to your appointment.

 Certified deaf interpreters